 Updated: Mar 6

 This salad is super easy to make and is perfect for those hot summer days when all you want is a light snack.
-The flavors of the sweet roasted peppers pairs beautifully with the salty feta and herby parsley,
+The flavours of the sweet roasted peppers pair beautifully with the salty feta and herby parsley,

-I decided I did not want to buy ready marinated peppers in a jar as I do not like the briny flavor they have.
-Instead, I roasted the peppers and marinated them in a touch of vinegar and black peppercorns for a richer and more subtle flavor.
+I decided I did not want to buy ready-marinated peppers in a jar as I do not like the briny flavor they have.
+Instead, I roasted the peppers and marinated them in a touch of vinegar and black peppercorns for a richer and more subtle flavour.
 I served these with the famous Hyderabadi sheermal bread, a bread with a ton of history.
-The pepper salad was wonderful, light and perfect with a wonderful white wine, Chardonnay or viognier.
+The pepper salad was wonderful, light and perfect with wonderful white wine, Chardonnay or Viognier.

 For more recipes from this cookbook click here.

 A generous drizzle of olive oil